Frequently asked questions

 Will I be able to highlight any extenuating circumstances in relation to my application?

-If you want us to consider something that might affect your application, please make sure you highlight this in the relevant section on the online application form or email us in advance and will be able to discuss your requirements on a case-by-case basis.
+If you want us to consider something that might affect your application, please make sure you highlight this in the relevant section on the online application form or email us in advance and we will be able to discuss your requirements on a case-by-case basis.

 Will I be told how well I performed in the online tests?